Latvian Army Aviation Regiment

 Gulbene County History and Art Museum

-In the second half of the 1940s, the radar ornament of the Soviet army part No.75568 was deployed in the conservatory of Vecgulbene manor and in the adjacent manor house of the manor; In the late 1980s, they were transferred to Beļava Parish.
+In the second half of the 1940s, the Soviet Army Unit No. 75568 radar company was stationed in the Vecgulbene Manor orangery and the adjacent manor gardener's house.
+For its needs, locator mounds were built and locators were installed at the airfield (former Latvian military aviation airfield).
+At the end of the 1980s, they were moved to Beļava parish.
 The Soviet army left Gulbene in 1993.

-There is a square with two artificial hills on Litenes Street.
+A square is visible, with two artificially raised mounds on Litenes Street.

 Private collection of military objects and sewing machines